History of steam road vehicles: Summers and Ogle steam carriage

-In around 1830 or 1831 Summers and Ogle based at the Iron Foundry, Millbrook, Southampton, made two three wheeled steam carriages.
+In around 1830 or 1831 Summers and Ogle based at the Iron Foundry, Millbrook, Southampton, made two three-wheeled steam carriages.

 In 1831 the firm's Nathaniel Ogle gave evidence on the steam carriage to the "Select Committee of the House of Commons on Steam Carriages".

 In 1832 one of their steam carriages travelled via Oxford to Birmingham and Liverpool.

 A June 1833 newspaper report described a demonstration in London:

 Early steam carriage services

 More commercially successful for a time than Trevithick's carriage were the steam carriage services operated in England in the 1830s, principally by associates of Sir Goldsworthy Gurney and by Walter Hancock among others and in Scotland by John Scott Russell.
 However, the heavy road tolls imposed by the Turnpike Acts discouraged steam road vehicles and for a short time allowed the continued monopoly of horse traction until railway trunk routes became established in the 1840s and 1850s.

 Sir James C. Anderson and his engineering partner Jasper Wheeler Rogers were the first to bring steam-propulsion vehicles to Ireland.
-Rogers and Anderson created their versions of these devices in the 1830s and early 1840s where they advocated for an island-wide conveyance network that would utilize Ireland's mail coach roads.
-An 1838 Cork Southern Reporter article on Anderson's “steam drag, or carriage for common roads” recounts how Anderson and his father (both of Buttevant Castle) spent “a fortune in building twenty-nine unsuccessful carriages to succeed in the thirtieth."
+Rogers and Anderson created their versions of these devices in the 1830s and early 1840s where they advocated for an island-wide conveyance network that would use Ireland's mail coach roads.
+An 1838 Cork Southern Reporter article on Anderson's "steam drag, or carriage for common roads" recounts how Anderson and his father (both of Buttevant Castle) spent "a fortune in building twenty-nine unsuccessful carriages to succeed in the thirtieth."
 Jasper Rogers built his Irish steam-driven cars in a former flint-glass factory, Fort Chrystal, located on what is now known as Dublin's East Wall.

-Accompanying Rogers’ and Anderson's interests in improvements in Irish conveyance of goods and people, they particularly advocated steam-propelled individual vehicles because the operators, road network staff, and work crews needed to maintain the system were much more encompassing than those utilized by a railway system alone, at a time when Rogers and Anderson were trying to maximize Irish wage employment.
+Accompanying Rogers' and Anderson's interests in improvements in Irish conveyance of goods and people, they particularly advocated steam-propelled individual vehicles because the operators, road network staff, and work crews needed to maintain the system were much more encompassing than those used by a railway system alone, at a time when Rogers and Anderson were trying to maximize Irish wage employment.
 They could see that their immediate competitor, the railway, would greatly diminish labor needs within Ireland's transportation infrastructures.
 Similarly, a national railway system would contract, rather than expand, inner-island travel destinations.
-Rogers’ and Anderson's steam-vehicle system called for numerous way-stations for refueling and supplying fresh water, and at the same time, these stations could house a “road police” as well as telegraph depots.
+Rogers' and Anderson's steam-vehicle system called for numerous way-stations for refueling and supplying fresh water, and at the same time, these stations could house a "road police" as well as telegraph depots.
 Essentially most Irish villages, no matter how remote, would participate in this grand steam-vehicle network.
 Locals would be able to earn extra money by carrying rocks to the fuel stations, rocks that would be used to build, repair, or maintain the roadways.
 In addition, every village would require a local road repair crew.